 Authorities: Ohio man killed by police fired rifle at them

-Investigators say a suspect in a stabbing at an Ohio home fired at responding officers with a high-powered rifle before being fatally shot.
-A sheriff's deputy was injured in the gunfire on Tuesday in Tiffin, roughly 50 miles southeast of Toledo.
+Investigators say a suspect in a stabbing at a northern Ohio home fired at responding officers with a high-powered rifle before being fatally shot.
+A sheriff's deputy was injured in the gunfire Tuesday afternoon in Tiffin, roughly 50 miles southeast of Toledo.

 Comments